Muneeb077/IMG-type-Convertor/README.md

 - Checks if the output folder exists.
 If not, it creates the folder.
 - Iterates through the specified image folder.
-- Converts each JPEG image to PNG format.
+- Converts each JPEG image to any image format.
 - Saves the converted images in the output folder.

 ## Note: